-Just like EMTs, firefighters must be able to safely immobilize, stabilize, and transport victims in the field—only firefighters must also be able to carry them down ladders and stairs.
-Most physical exams require that firefighter applicants be able to lift and carry up to 200 pounds.
+Like EMTs, firefighters must be able to safely immobilize, stabilize, and transport victims in the field—only firefighters must also carry them down ladders and stairs.
+In addition, most physical exams require that firefighter applicants be able to lift and carry up to 200 pounds.

-Finally, you’ll have to pass a written exam (the NTN test), an interview, and a physical skills test (CPAT, “Candidate Physical Ability Test”) after which many departments require the completion of a fire academy.
+Finally, you’ll have to pass a written exam (the National Testing Network (NTN) test), an interview, and a physical skills test (CPAT, “Candidate Physical Ability Test”), after which many departments require the completion of a fire academy.